cbrun/cbrun.github.io/_posts/2016-04-14-ecore-design-checklist.md

 ### ☑ Boolean attributes

-Boolean attributes can get tricky over time, a simple EClass with a couple of EAttributes can grow to a monster with many more, each one acting as a configuration "flag".
-When thinking about all the possible combinations and making sure they are all making gets hairy, you might want to consider a couple of EEnumeration to capture the transversal characteristics instead.
+Over time a simple EClass with a couple of EAttributes can grow to a monster with many more, each one acting as a configuration "flag".
+Identify such monsters in the making.
+When thinking about all the possible combinations and making sure they are all valid,  sometimes a couple of EEnumerations are better to capture the transversal characteristics.

 Also check your boolean attributes naming.
-The EMF Java generator will add an "is" prefix on your API, you don't have to do it, but make sure ``isMyName`` makes sense.
+The EMF Java generator will add an "is" prefix on your API, you don't have to do it, but make sure ``isMyName`` is legible.

+___

 ## Scalability related

 ### ☑ Instances which will be present a lot in the models have a terse serialization

 Ask yourself:  how many instances of this EClass will I have in a nominal model?
 If the answer is "quite a lot"(100K for instance) then check how will they be serialized and make sure there is not an improvement you could bring here.
+This is particularly true using the XMI serialization which is not the most space efficient one.

 This is also very true for custom datatypes.
 Once you define this custom datatype EMF requires you to write the ``fromString()`` and ``toString()`` methods for it.
 If this datatype is being used by a lot of instances then make sure your serialization is terse.

 ### ☑ I'm positive everything which is serialized needs to be serialized

-I need this model, but are there parts which have no need to be serialized?
-This boils down to which information is captured by the users versus infered or with a lifecycle which is shorter than "load the file"->"get the data".
+You need this model, but are there parts which have no need to be serialized?
+Can you strip out parts of the information?
+What information is actually captured by the users versus infered by the tool?
+Is there any part of this data which has a shorter lifecycle than "load the file"/"save the file"?

 ### ☑ Every EClass deserve to lead to full blown EObjects and would not be better as an EDatatype

 Any EClass used for an important number of instances should be inspected and a conscious decision should be made about whether it is best modeled as an EClass or as an EDatatype.
 Even with the [EMF Ultra Slim Diet](http://ed-merks.blogspot.fr/2009/01/emf-ultra-slim-diet.html) an EObject comes with an overhead, both in term of memory usage but even more importantly in the overhead framework code might induce (cross-referencers, change recorders..)

-Rule of thumb: if you have might have many instances and don't care about the indidual notifications of each attribute of the EObject, it's probably best to model it as an EDatatype.
+Rule of thumb: if you have might have many instances which will be never referenced by other instance beside the containing one and you don't really need the indidual change notifications of each attribute of the EObject, then it's probably best to model it as an EDatatype.
 An EClass only having EAttributes and not EReferences is also a clear indication that this might be a good candidate for being an EDatatype.

+___
 ## Java-related implications

 ### ☑ Multiple inheritance is not over-used

 Ecore allows for multiple inheritance.
 But in the end your Ecore model is transformed into Java code and Java only allows multiple interfaces to be implemented.

 The EMF code generator hides that for you and might ends up dupplicating code to make sure everything works as expected.
 A few things to keep in mind:

 * the order of the inheritance matters: the implementation class will extends the implementation class of the **first** EClass in the list of supertypes, the subsequent classes will lead to dupplicated code.
 * just like for Object Oriented designs, having a lot of multiple inheritance screams of a design which is not really splitting concerns (or not the right ones)